 We are currently reviewing hernia mesh lawsuits for individuals who are interested in pursuing compensation, justice and accountability in the United States Federal Courts.
 The Ethicon Physiomesh™ Hernia Mesh lawsuits in the United States are individual lawsuits.
 These individual lawsuits in the United States are now multi district litigation (MDL) consolidated in the Northern District of Georgia in front of the Honorable Honorable Richard W. Story, “for coordinated or consolidated pretrial proceedings.” *** Some individuals have opted to file lawsuits in various state Courts.

 In Canada, the Ethicon Physiomesh™ Flexible Composite Mesh litigation constitutes a class action.
 In Canada there was a mesh recall for Physiomesh.
 Many Canadian victims may be unaware of their potential right to utilize the Federal Courts in the United States to pursue justice and accountability as a result of defective hernia mesh.
 Can Canadian Ethicon Physiomesh hernia mesh victims file a hernia mesh lawsuit in the United States of America (USA)?
 Certain Canadian citizens, who are victims, may be able to file a mesh lawsuit in the United States.

 Hernia mesh lawsuit attorneys

 We are not attorneys in Canada.
 We do not represent any clients in the Canada Physiomesh class action.
-If you need legal advice concerning the law in Canada related to the Canadian product liability class actions or the Ethicon Physiomesh Class Action, contact a Canada hernia mesh lawyer.
+If you need legal advice concerning the law in Canada related to the Canadian Physiomesh class actions or Canada hernia mesh lawsuits or the Ethicon Physiomesh Class Action, contact a Canada hernia mesh lawyer.

 The author of this article is attorney David Slepkow.
 David Slepkow is an attorney licensed to practice in front of the United States Supreme Court.
 David is also a personal injury lawyer licensed to practice In Rhode Island and Providence Plantations as well as the Commonwealth of Massachusetts.
 David was a longtime member of the bar for The U.S. Federal Court, First Circuit, District of Rhode Island.